National Athletic Trainers' Association: Awards

 Each year during the NATA Annual Meeting & Clinical Symposia a variety of awards are presented for research and outstanding achievement in sports medicine.

 Hall of Fame

-The NATA Hall of Fame was created to recognize the very best of the athletic training profession and is the highest honor which may be bestowed upon a member.
+The NATA Hall of Fame was created to recognize accomplished individuals of the athletic training profession.

 Fellows program

 The NATA Fellows program began in 2008, it recognizes professional achievement in research and/or education, combined with service to the profession.
-Only the most accomplished scholars in the athletic training profession earn this distinction and are allowed to use the prestigious designation of “FNATA.”

 Most Distinguished Athletic Trainer

-The Most Distinguished Athletic Trainer Award is a prestigious honor that recognizes NATA members for their exceptional and unique contributions to the athletic training profession.
+The Most Distinguished Athletic Trainer Award is an honor that recognizes NATA members for their exceptional and unique contributions to the athletic training profession.
 It reflects a lifetime of dedication to the association and the field of athletic training on the national, district and local levels.
 Candidates are not expected to have experience in all areas, however this is a national award and contributions at the national level are necessary.
 These contributions can include, but are not limited to: leadership and advancement of the association and the profession nationally.